jonnyns/sosi_files_importer/README.md

 ## Usage

+Initially, the importer has to be enabled via the *Edit/preferences* dialog.
+It can be found as *Import-Export: SosiImporter*.

-Activate the importer from the *File/Import/Import SOSI Data* menu item.
+Run the importer from the *File/Import/Import SOSI Data* menu item.

+![Demo import](/images/Importing_1.png)

 The importer will then open a file selection dialog expecting a Reference coordinate specification.
 This coordinate is provided to map the SOSI file 3D data to a region near the Blender coordinate origin.
 Remember that SOSI data can be located thousands of kilometers away from the origin, a situation Blender - as well as other 3D applications - is not meant to handle.

-![Demo import](/images/Importing_1.png)

 Thereafter the user is asked for one or more SOSI files.
 Multiple filed can be selected in the dialog.

-The appropriate files are then parsed, and all SOSI element tags are subsequently displayed in another dialog.
-The user can choose to include/exclude any tags appropriate for the import.
+The appropriate files are then parsed, one by one.
+For every selected file a dialog will show all SOSI elements tags present.
+The user can choose to include/exclude any tags appropriate for the particular import.
 Default is inclusion of all element tags.